-DOH does not dispute the factual allegation underlying the asserted statutory violation.
-Instead, DOH claims that it "has made good faith efforts to implement the. . .[S]ettlement [A]greement including promoting Grievant to grade 9. . . is currently processing Grievant's back pay."
+DOH does not dispute the factual allegations underlying the statutory violation.
+Instead, DOH asserts that it "has made good faith efforts to comply with the Settlement Agreement including changing the job titles and classifications of the affected employees. . . [and] is currently processing the personnel forms necessary to award back pay to the affected unit members."
 (Answer at p.
 3).
-For the above-noted reasons, DOH is requesting that the Complaint be dismissed.
+For the above noted reasons, DOH is requesting that the Complaint be dismissed.

 After reviewing the pleadings, we believe that the material issues of fact and supporting documentary evidence are undisputed by the parties.
 As a result, the alleged violations do not turn on disputed material issues of fact, but rather on a question of law.
-Therefore, pursuant to Board Rule 520.10,2 this case can appropriately be decided on the pleadings.
+Therefore, pursuant to Board Rule 520.10 this case can appropriately be decided on the pleadings.